-Kendall Jenner Shows Off Snake Tattoo In Shoot For V Magazine
+Kendall Jenner Shows Off Snake Tattoo In Shoot For ‘V Magazine’

 — Blackaphillyated (@B_APhillyated) January 5, 2017

 Jenner’s shoot was for the 2017 spring issue of V Magazine.
-Kendal was one of the few models that were selected for the shoot including Amber Valletta, Amber Valletta, Ellen Rosa, Carolyn Murphy, Lara Stone and Joan Smalls.
-It is not secret that Jenner has adores body art which perhaps why she was so excited about the snake tattoo.
-The rest of the models that participated in the shoot also got some ink art on their skin such as the Octopus tattoo on Murphy’s inner thigh.
+Kendall was one of the few models that were selected for the shoot including Amber Valletta, Ellen Rosa, Carolyn Murphy, Lara Stone, and Joan Smalls.
+It is no secret that Jenner adores body art, which is perhaps why she was so excited about the snake tattoo.
+The rest of the models that participated in the shoot also got some ink art on their skin such as the octopus tattoo on Murphy’s inner thigh.

 Kendall’s photo session featured her in high cut Victoria’s Secret underwear.
-She matched it with a monochrome top it back sleeves dropping from the shoulders.
-The model also had her hair dropping to one side and just like her usual fashion she managed to pull off a stunningly beautiful emotionless look.
+She matched it with a monochrome top with sleeves dropping from the shoulders.
+The model also had her hair dropping to one side and just like her usual fashion shoots, she managed to pull off a stunningly beautiful emotionless look.
 The Kardashian-Jenner sister also confessed her love for tattoos.

-“I definitely want more, eventually, I just don’t know what I would get right now,” Kendal pointed out on her app.
+“I definitely want more, eventually, I just don’t know what I would get right now,” Kendall pointed out on her app.

 The model also added that she did not have any tattoo ideas in her mind though she plans something in the future.
 She stated that her fans would just have to wait and see what she comes up with.
 It is not clear whether she plans to have a permanent tattoo though that would be very unlikely.
 As pointed out earlier, models usually shy away from permanent tattoos.
 However, the latest groups of models are more open to such things.